-The quality of our work is at the heart of our organisation and we invest significant and increasing resources in its continuous enhancement across all of our businesses.
+The quality of our work is at the heart of our organisation and we invest significant and increasing resources in its continuous enhancement across our network.
 This investment is targeted into many different areas, including training (technical, ethical and behavioural), methodologies, adding resources in key areas and exploring new ways of delivering our work.
 Each investment reflects a common determination to understand the factors that drive quality and identify opportunities for enhancement.